A cyclist who pedalled 2,500 miles across the north-east is calling for local authorities to jump on the back of the success of the Tour of Britain.

 The 2,500+ mile route takes riders on a tour right around the coast, along Banffshire, to Fraserburgh and Peterhead and into Aberdeen.

 From there, they headed to Stonehaven and Inverbervie, coming inland to Fettercairn before going up the monstrous Cairn O’ Mount towards Grantown-on-Spey, Forres and back down the Moray coast.

 A total of 350 people signed up for the Ride the North alternative challlenge, and could pick as many of the routes as they fancied – with each trail allocated a select number of points decided in terms of difficulty.

-Mr Hendry, from Turriff, racked up almost 900 points on the leaderboard as he completed the event – which runs until the end of September.
+Mr Hendry racked up almost 900 points on the leaderboard as he completed the event – which ran from May 1 and will continue until the end of September.

 The long-time cyclists now say that it’s time for the route to become permanently sign posted and marketed to attract visitors from across the country – and potentially world-wide.

 Mr Hendry said: “There are some quite challenging routes but that is part of the enjoyment.

 “The beauty about Ride the North is it caters for all abilities.

 “There is some rolling countryside which is nice and flat but there is always a hill or two here and there.

 “Cycling is one of these things that once you get into it it gets hold of you because it is just so enjoyable – I would encourage anyone to get out on a bike and see if it works for them.”